sam-mccarthy/cocoa/README.md

 ## todo

-clean up code - replacing `serde_json::Value`s with dedicated types for LastFM JSON responses would clean things up significantly
+implement some more LastFM commands
+> recent > top ...

+theorize more efficient embed usage

+economy

+gambling

+personal profile / levels / message xp

 organize error handling and error messages

-economy + personal profile + xp handling

-more to come!
+more to come ... (anime character rolling a la Mudae)